Law enforcement by country: New Zealand

 The New Zealand Police are charged with enforcing law in New Zealand.
 They are a single national police force with a broad policing role (community safety, law enforcement & road safety).
 New Zealand police officers do not normally carry firearms, although access to firearms is available when circumstances dictate.
 Specialised units of the New Zealand Police such as the Armed Offenders Squad, a SWAT type unit and the Special Tactics Group are also operational for different scenarios that might arise.
 New Zealand Police work with other government agencies and non-government groups to achieve the best safety outcomes for all New Zealanders.

 Nicaragua

 The National Police of Nicaragua is responsible for law enforcement, and sometimes works in conjunction with the Nicaraguan military, making it an indirect and rather subtle version of a gendarmerie.

 Nigeria

 The Nigeria Police Force is the sole civilian police force in Nigeria.
 It is under the control of the federal government – there are no state or municipal police forces in Nigeria.
 It has a paramilitary arm, the Nigerian Mobile Police.
-The Kano State Hisbah Corps is a religious law enforcement agency in Kano State responsible for enforcing Sharia law, but it does not have police authority.
-Hisbah personnel who observe violations of Sharia are expected to alert the police.
-The Nigerian Armed Forces have a separate military police force, the Nigerian Corps of Military Police.